TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ExtendingTca/Examples/Index.rst

 the :php:`$GLOBALS['TCA']` syntax for columns.
 This configuration is stored in the :php:`$temporaryColumns` array.

-After that come two additional steps:
+After that two additional steps come:

 - first the columns are actually added to the table by using :code:`\TYPO3\CMS\Core\Utility\ExtensionManagementUtility::addTCAcolumns()`.